-As Site / Project Manager you will be responsible for carrying out all aspects of Site Management.
+As Site & Assistant Site Managers you will be responsible for carrying out all aspects of Site Management.
 Ensuring site performance and progress meet contractual requirements cost effectively and on time.

-In this role you will be responsible to the Works Manager (Construction)
+In this role you will be responsible to the Operations Director (Construction)

 This will include, but is not limited to, the following duties:

-- Carry out and co-ordinate site activities in conjunction with the Construction Manager to
+- Carry out and co-ordinate site activities in conjunction with the Site/Project Manager to

 - Deliver a high quality service to specification, time and cost targets.

 - Lead a team of employees and subcontractors effectively, and in liaison with other teams, to ensure the clients and company’s expectations are met or exceeded.